getinstachip/vpm/README.md

 After installation, you can use the `vpm` command in any terminal.

 ## Full command list
-- `vpm include <repo_url>`: Opens a menu where you can type to choose any module from the repo.
+- `vpm include <path_to_component>`: Opens a menu where you can type to choose any module from the repo.
 Include its entire hierarchy.
 - `vpm docs <module.sv> <repo_url>`: Generate documentation for any module (highlighting bugs and edge cases)
 - `vpm install <tool>`: Auto-integrate an open-source tool without manual setup
 - `vpm update <module.sv>`: Update module to the latest version